-The driving force for heat transfer is the difference in temperature levels between the hot and cold fluids, the greater the difference the higher the rate at which the heat will flow between them and the designer must optimise the temperature levels at each stage to maximise the total rate of heat flow.
+The driving force for heat transfer is the difference in temperature levels between the hot and cold fluids, the greater the difference the higher the rate at which the heat will flow between them and the designer must optimize the temperature levels at each stage to maximize the total rate of heat flow.

 The resistance to the heat flow is formed by 5 layers as follows:

 - The inside “boundary layer” formed by the fluid flowing in close contact with the inside surface of the tube.

 - The fouling layer formed by deposition of solids or semi-solids on the inside surface of the tube (which may or may not be present).

 - The thickness of the tube wall and the material used will govern the resistance to heat flow though the tube itself.